uvaai/ml1/10 week1/60 ELIZA/content.md

     conda activate progLab
     jupyter notebook

-The assignment uses the `nltk` library, so without the enviroment this code won't work!
+The assignment uses the `nltk` library, so without the environment this code won't work!

 *Note:* If you close and reopen the assignment notebook, then the `nltk` imports and all the code you ran will no longer be in memory.
 You will have to rerun all cells so all the imports are included again.
-You can use `Cell > Run all` from the menubar (at the top) to do this.
+You can use `Cell > Run all` from the menu bar (at the top) to do this.

-You can stop any active chats by typing `quit` in the chatbox.
+You can stop any active chats by typing `quit` in the chat box.
 You can also comment out a chat by adding a `#` before, so the chatbot won't run.
-See the section *Quiting the program* for more details.
+See the section *Quitting the program* for more details.

 ## Completing your solution